 Kunisaki Peninsula is located in the North-East of Kyushu island, in Oita prefecture.
-It well-known as a place of temples, landscapes and of course for its onsen, especially in Beppu city.
-In addition to that Kunisaki Peninsula is also known as an important agricultural area.
-In 2013 it are was awarded the GIAHS designation as one of the World Agricultural Heritage sites.
+It is well-known as a place of temples, landscapes and of course for its onsen, especially in Beppu city.
+In addition to that, Kunisaki Peninsula is also known as an important agricultural area.
+In 2013 it has been awarded the GIAHS designation as one of the World Agricultural Heritage sites.

-The best way to discover the rural life of Kunisaki peninsula is to spend the night at a nôka minshuku (農家民宿), which is Japanese version of a farm-stay.
+The best way to discover the rural life of the Kunisaki peninsula is to spend the night at a nôka minshuku (農家民宿), which is the Japanese version of a farm stay.
 I was blessed to stay at the Maruka farm guesthouse, which is run by the Kamihira family.

 Host family: The Kamihira’s

 The Kamihira are not your ordinary farmers.
 Tired of their city life, Fusako and Masayoshi decided to leave Tokyo five years ago.
 They wanted a better life for their kids, far away from the extra-consumerism of the city, and to live in a more human and harmonious way closer to nature.
 Now by opening a farm-stay, they wish to give you a taste of this life too.

 Spending the night in a traditional Japanese house